r-Techsupport/TechSupportBot/documentation/privacy_policy.md

 To request deletion of data not covered by `/data_delete`, contact the server moderation team via modmail (via Discord server or Reddit modmail).

 ## 6. Data Security
 The Bot is self-hosted on infrastructure controlled by the r/TechSupport team.
 Data is stored in a PostgreSQL database accessible only to authorized server operators.

+While most Bot functionality operates entirely within Discord, certain modules are capable of transmitting content to external third-party services:

+- Paste module (currently active): May send message content to an external paste service when the `/paste` command is used
+- Relay module (currently active): May relay message content to external services as part of its relay functionality

-No data is transmitted to external third-party services by the Bot itself, except as inherently required by Discord's API.
+Outside of these specific features, no other data is transmitted to external third-party services beyond what is inherently required by Discord's API.
+Users should be aware that when interacting with these features, their content may leave Discord's infrastructure.

 ## 7. Data We Do Not Collect
 The Bot does not collect: